-- (e) Right to Reject Competitive Solicitation Responses and Waive Minor Irregularities.
+(e) Right to Reject Competitive Solicitation Responses and Waive Minor Irregularities.
 The University reserves the right to reject any and all responses to a competitive solicitation.
 The University also reserves the right to waive minor irregularities in an otherwise valid response.
 A minor irregularity is a variation from the competitive solicitation terms and conditions, which does not affect the price offered, or give the responder an advantage or benefit not enjoyed by other responders or does not adversely impact the business or educational interests of the University.
 The University shall correct mistakes clearly evident on the face of a response, such as an error in arithmetic or extension of pricing.
-In the case of extension errors, the unit price shall prevail. - (f) Receipt of Only One or No Responses to a Competitive Solicitation.
-When only one responsive offer or no response is received to a competitive solicitation exceeding the competitive solicitation limit \$50,000, the purchasing director Director of Purchasing, or a designee, shall review the circumstances surrounding the solicitation to determine if a second call for a competitive solicitation is in the best interest of the University.
-If it is determined that a second competitive solicitation would not serve a useful purpose, the University may proceed with the acquisition based on the one response received or proceed to negotiate with any other possible source including the respondor who submitted the only responsive offer. - (g) When multiple responses to a competitive solicitation are received that are equal in all respects, the University shall give preference to responses that include commodities manufactured in the state, Florida businesses, businesses with a drug-free workplace program, or foreign manufacturers located in the state to determine the contract award.
+In the case of extension errors, the unit price shall prevail.

+(f) Receipt of Fewer Than Two Responsive Offers Only One or No Responses to a Competitive Solicitation.
+When fewer than two only one responsive offers are or no response is received in response to a competitive solicitation exceeding the competitive solicitation threshold limit, the purchasing director, or a designee, shall review the circumstances surrounding the solicitation to determine if a second call for a competitive solicitation is in the best interest of the University.
+If it is determined that a second competitive solicitation is not in the best interests of the University, would not serve a useful purpose, the University may proceed with the acquisition based on the one responsive offer response received or may proceed to negotiate with any other possible source including the respondor who submitted the only responsive offer.

+(g) When multiple responses to a competitive solicitation are received that are equal in all respects, the University shall give preference to responses that include commodities manufactured in the state, Florida businesses, businesses with a drug-free workplace program, or foreign manufacturers located in the state to determine the contract award.
 If none of these conditions exist and two or more responses are equal in every respect, the University will use a toss of a coin to select the successful response.